 Cemetery maintenance is particularly important in Barre City because Hope Cemetery is a showcase of the city's granite carving heritage.
-More than 25,000 tourists visit Hope Cemetery annually to view the ornate and unique monuments created by generations of local artisans.
-The Cemetery and Parks Department does generate some revenue by offering more than 35 guided group tours of Hope Cemetery annually and by selling a guided tour DVD.
+Many tourists visit Hope Cemetery annually to view the ornate and unique monuments created by generations of local artisans, and can do so by calling the Buildings and Community Services office.
+The Cemetery and Parks Department does generate some revenue by offering guided group tours of Hope Cemetery annually.
 Hope Cemetery is an unparalleled cultural resource that could be more effectively marketed as part of Barre City's efforts to attract visitors.